damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/4. Manufacturing/README.md

   - **Comments:**

       * Machining sequence should define for the manufacturing of each part.
-      * Machining parameters are all those parameters that are inherent to any machining operation and should have a suitable finite value to smooth and efficient removal of materials.
+      * Process parameters are all those parameters that are inherent to any machining operation and should have a suitable finite value to smooth and efficient removal of materials.

 ```
 What does include the documentation of manufacturing sequences and instructions?